 • Dimmuborgir: a remarkable lava field near Lake Mývatn known for its eerie rock formations, lava pillars, and caves.
 Several hiking trails wind through this surreal landscape, allowing you to explore the unique geological features and soak in the mystical atmosphere.

-• Krafla: The Krafla volcanic area, northeast of Lake Mývatn, is a geologically active zone with fascinating hiking opportunities.
+• Krafla: The Krafla volcanic and geothermal area, northeast of Lake Mývatn, is a geologically active zone with fascinating hiking opportunities.
 The Víti Crater is a popular destination within Krafla, offering a volcanic crater filled with a vivid turquoise-coloured geothermal lake.
 The hike around Krafla takes you through other volcanic features, such as lava fields and steaming fumaroles.

-Geothermal and Nature Baths
+3. Geothermal and Nature Baths

 While there are no natural geothermal baths directly at Lake Mývatn itself, there are nearby geothermal baths in the Mývatn region where you can relax and enjoy the soothing hot waters.
 Here are a few notable options: